Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already declare readOnlyHint=true and openWorldHint=true.
-The description adds the important behavioral detail that only contacts with phone numbers are returned, which is useful beyond the annotations.
-No contradictions are present.
+The description adds value by revealing that phone numbers are included in the results, which is a specific behavioral trait not covered by annotations.
+No contradictions with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.